-Other than Spong, I don't usually much like books that are too American in style, but this one is another glorious exception.
+Other than Spong, I don't usually much like books that are too American in style, but this one is a glorious exception.
 If you want a book that will change almost everything you thought was true about what it means to be 'a Christian', this is it.
 Radical, open minded, very readable and, at the end both prophetic and hopeful.
 I think I too am beginning to see that the only hope for the Church is to focus on community, not creed.
 This is perhaps why I cannot entirely let it go.
 It's the people, stupid!
 To see the relationships with each other as central, not to seek a common 'faith'.
 Or that's what needs to happen if we are to get remotely close to being a follower of Jesus.
 I tried to say this, very inexpertly, in Chapter 6 of my own book.

 Churches, on the other hand, since at least the C4th, have usually wanted us to focus on obedience and conformity; right believing not right being.
 When Meyer talks about 'God' as filling the spaces between us, and between us and our planet, I see how my own thinking can be developed.
 Not to believe in a 'God'; he is with Tillich on that one.
 But recognising the radical alternative way of living together that picks up on Martin Buber's writings about 'I-Thou' rather than 'I-It'.
 Religion as a welcoming relationship with each other, not about 'salvation' as an exclusive 'thing' to be desired.